 Omni Shoreham Hotel

-The Shoreham is a historic hotel with cozy rooms, a grand lobby, and a quiet location.
-It has hosted many Presidents; I saw Ronald Reagan there.
+This historic hotel has hosted many Presidents; I saw Ronald Reagan there.
 The closest Metro stop is Woodley Park on the Red line.

 The Shoreham is a 15-minute walk to the National Zoo, which houses many different species of animals, including big cats and the famed pandas.
 Timed-entry passes are required.
 The closest Metro stop is Woodley Park.